Spend a day in Bluffton, Indiana

 Now that the weather is warming up, it’s time to get back to my Explore Indiana project!
-This week I visited Bluffton, Indiana in Wells county and came up with a day full of fun things to do.
-It’s a perfect day trip from Indianapolis at just under two hours away.
-If you are in Ft.
-Wayne, it’s even closer!
+This week I visited Bluffton, Indiana in Wells County, and came up with a day full of fun things to do.

 Explore downtown Bluffton